-The task of the case examiners is to look at all available evidence and decide whether there is a realistic prospect that the fitness to practise of a social worker will be found to be impaired at a final hearing.
+The case examiners look at all available evidence and decide whether there is a realistic prospect that the fitness to practise of a social worker will be found to be impaired at a final hearing.

 - close a case without taking any action

-- refer a case to an oral hearing
+- refer a case to a final hearing

 The case examiners may also adjourn a case if they need more information to help them reach a decision.
-In serious cases, case examiners can refer a social worker to an interim orders committee to decide if an interim order of conditions or suspension is needed throughout the lifetime of the case.
+In serious cases, case examiners can recommend to us that an interim order may be needed until the fitness to practise process concludes.

 Accepted disposal (an order without a hearing)

-The social worker will then be given up to 28 days to consider the proposal.
-During this time the social worker will be invited to provide further information to the case examiners and the cases examiners may make minor revisions to the proposal on the basis of the information provided.
+The social worker will then be given up to 28 days to consider the proposal for accepted disposal.
+During this time, the social worker will be invited to provide further information to the case examiners.
+The cases examiners may then make minor revisions to the proposal at their own discretion.

-- conditions of practise for a maximum period of 3 years
+- to impose conditions of practice order for a maximum period of 3 years

-- suspension, for a maximum period of 3 years
+- to impose a suspension order for a maximum period of 3 years

 Stage 4: pre-hearing case management

-Hearing officers will also communicate with social workers and witnesses shortly before a hearing to ensure that they fully understand the nature of the proceedings and that suitable arrangements are made to cater for attendance.
+Hearings officers and hearing support officers will also communicate with social workers and witnesses shortly before a hearing to make sure that they fully understand the process and that suitable arrangements are made to cater for attendance.
 At this stage, participants will be asked if they have any particular requirements that we need to take into account to help with their attendance and engagement during the hearing.

-During the preparation for a hearing, our external legal provider will be the first point of contact in relation to case-specific matters, such as the collection of evidence.
+During the preparation for a hearing, our external legal provider will be the first point of contact in relation to case-specific matters (such as the collection of evidence).

 Stage 5: the hearing

-At the hearing, Social Work England’s case presenter will set out the evidence relating to our concerns about a social worker and will usually call witnesses to provide oral evidence in support of the matter.
+At the hearing, our advocate will set out the evidence relating to our concerns about a social worker.
+They may call witnesses to provide oral evidence in support of the matter.

-- Social Work England has proved the facts alleged to have taken place
+- we have proved the facts alleged to have taken place

 - the facts proven amount to the ‘grounds’ set out in the allegation (for example, misconduct, a lack of competence or health)